eliel-monfort/DBProject_328269121_329114573/README.md

 ### 1. Contains Equipment
 - **Linked Entities:** Equipment ⟷ Warehouse
 - **Type:** Many-to-One
-- **Attributes:**
-  - `quantity` : Number of items of this equipment stored in the warehouse.
-  - `stored since` : The date the equipment was first stored in the warehouse.
 - **Explanation:** Equipment is stored in a specific warehouse.

 ### 2. Categorizes